-The timing of the Trishuli and Sunkhosi/Balephi Kola events found in this study is comparable to another large event

-- 400 responsible for the extensive fill terraces found in the central Himalayan Marsyandi river valley about 90 km to the west of the Trishuli valley (Pratt-Sitaula et al., 2004).
+The timing of the Trishuli and Sunkhosi/Balephi Kola events found in this study is comparable to another large event responsible for the extensive fill terraces found in the central Himalayan Marsyandi river valley about 90 km to the west of the Trishuli valley (Pratt-Sitaula et al., 2004).
 The authors of that study found large terraces ("Middle terraces") composed of heterolithic conglomerates and boulders with lithologic evidence for transport distances of over 40 km.
-These fill terraces were interpreted as the result of a single massive earthquake-triggered landslide event that caused a catastrophic debris flow.
-Recalibrated radiocarbon ages of that infill date back to 4.6 to 5.1 ka BP (Yamanaka, 1982; ages recalculated with OxCal - 405 online calibrator, Bronk-Ramsay, 2013).
+These fill terraces were

+- 395 interpreted as the result of a single massive earthquake-triggered landslide event that caused a catastrophic debris flow.
+Recalibrated radiocarbon ages of that infill date back to 4.6 to 5.1 ka BP (Yamanaka, 1982; ages recalculated with OxCal online calibrator, Bronk-Ramsay, 2013).
 The ages determined for the Trishuli and Sunkhosi/Balephi Kola boulders are however older compared to the exposure age of another studied large, far-travelled, boulder capping the Pokhara formation, further West in Nepal (ca. 1680 C.E.)
-(Fort, 1987; Schwanghart et al., 2016a).
-The emplacement of this later boulder was linked to a historical 1681 C.E. earthquake even though the magnitude and epicentre of this later event remain poorly constrained (Chaulagain et al., 2018).
+(Fort et al., 1987; Schwanghart et al., 2016a).
+The emplacement of this later boulder was - 400 linked to a historical 1681 C.E. earthquake even though the magnitude and epicentre of this later event remain poorly constrained (Chaulagain et al., 2018).

-410 5.4 Triggers of Holocene catastrophic LOFs
+5.4 Triggers of Holocene catastrophic LOFs

 Our results demonstrate that high magnitude peak discharge (10 to 10 m/s) by lake outburst events (LOFs) are most likely needed to explain the emplacement of large boulders in the Trishuli and Sunkoshi drainage catchments and that these events were clustered in time at around 5 kyrs in at least two distinct valleys (Figures 3, 4 and 5).
 To attribute these events to LLOFs or GLOFs requires evaluating our data in light of typical earthquake recurrence times and regional climate variability.

-415 Earthquakes and their associated co-seismic landslides provide a mechanism that could synchronously emplace large landslide dams in main valleys across water divides, exposing downstream reaches to LLOF events.
-Climate variability can directly affect precipitation patterns and intensity during the monsoon or indirectly affect glacial dynamics, through its modulation of glacier extent and proglacial lake volumesxClimatexcan, therefore, also be invoked as a potential trigger of large LOF events in multiple valleys during a short period of time, as observed in our data.
+Earthquakes and their associated co-seismic landslides provide a mechanism that could synchronously emplace large landslide dams in main valleys across water divides, exposing downstream reaches to LLOF events.
+Climate variability, through its modulation of glacier extent and proglacial lake volumes, can also be invoked as a potential trigger of large GLOF events in

+410 multiple valleys during a short period of time, as observed in our data.

 The timing of the boulder emplacement in the Trishuli and Sunkoshi/Balephi Kola suggests that these high magnitude flows last occurred ca. 5 kyrs ago.
 Older, larger boulders in the Sunkoshi/Balephi Kola suggest flows of even higher magnitude affecting trans-Himalayan valleys in the late-Pleistocene.
-While the dating precision available cannot strictly point towards a synchronous emplacement amongst the studied valleys (and the Marsyangdi, Pratt-Sitaula et al., 2004), major to great
+While the dating precision available cannot strictly point towards a

-425 earthquakes (≥ Mw 7.0 and 8.0 respectively) periodically rupture large parts of the Main Himalayan Thrust resulting in surface ground shaking over distance > 100s of km along the Himalayan range (e.g. Bilham, 2019).
-These earthquakes can trigger a large surface response with intense co\seismic landsliding, as was observed during the 2015 Mw 7.8 Gorkha earthquake
+415 synchronous emplacement amongst the studied valleys (and the Marsyangdi, Pratt-Sitaula et al., 2004), major to great earthquakes (≥ Mw 7.0 and 8.0 respectively) periodically rupture large parts of the Main Himalayan Thrust resulting in surface ground shaking over distance > 100s of km along the Himalayan range (e.g. Bilham, 2019).
+These earthquakes can trigger a large surface response with intense coseismic landsliding, as was observed during the 2015 Mw 7.8 Gorkha earthquake (Roback et al., 2018).
+Although the 2015 earthquake did not result in significant valley blocking due to landsliding that can

-Deleted: et al